Tide: History of tidal observation

 William Thomson (Lord Kelvin) led the first systematic harmonic analysis of tidal records starting in 1867.
 The main result was the building of a tide-predicting machine using a system of pulleys to add together six harmonic time functions.
 It was "programmed" by resetting gears and chains to adjust phasing and amplitudes.
 Similar machines were used until the 1960s.

 The first known sea-level record of an entire spring–neap cycle was made in 1831 on the Navy Dock in the Thames Estuary.
 Many large ports had automatic tide gauge stations by 1850.

 John Lubbock was one of the first to map co-tidal lines, for Great Britain, Ireland and adjacent coasts, in 1840.
 William Whewell expanded this work ending with a nearly global chart in 1836.
 In order to make these maps consistent, he hypothesized the existence of a region with no tidal rise or fall where co-tidal lines meet in the mid-ocean.
 The existence of such an amphidromic point, as they are now known, was confirmed in 1840 by Captain William Hewett, RN, from careful soundings in the North Sea.

+Much later, in the late 20th century, geologists noticed tidal rhythmites, which document the occurrence of ancient tides in the geological record, notably in the Carboniferous.

 Physics

+Basic theory of two tides

+The two tidal bulges arise from the difference in the Moon’s gravitational pull across Earth: relative to the force acting on Earth’s centre, the pull on the near-side oceans is slightly stronger, drawing the water toward the Moon to form the first bulge, while the pull on the far-side oceans is slightly weaker, so that region lags behind the solid Earth, producing the second bulge.
+Both the oceans' water and the solid Earth experience these differences in pull, but the rigid Earth resists deformation and keeps its roughly spherical shape, while the fluid redistributes to match the imbalance, forming the bulges.